RadiantLabs/microgrid-appliance-analysis/README.md

 Amanda decided to filter out anything less than 100 watthours (1 decimal) This is set in constants as `unmetLoadRoundingDecimals`

 Values that depend on the battery energy content:
 - excess capacity
 - unmet load
     - OPEX, ROI, Payback, Net revenue

-### Definitions:
+### Definitions

-##### kw_factor
-is the number of minutes an appliance was fully utilized, summed over an hour.
+**kw_factor** is the number of minutes an appliance was fully utilized, summed over an hour.
 If it was running at 50% RPM, the factor for 1 minute is less than if it was at 100% RPM.
-Link to other repo.

-Explain why we don't display kw_factor for multiple appliances
+Here is the code that is used to produce the sample appliance files that includes the kw_factor: [microgrid-appliance-usage-profile-generators](https://github.com/RadiantLabs/microgrid-appliance-usage-profile-generators)

+We don't display kw_factor for multiple appliances in the app because each kw_factor is unique for each appliance, so adding them or other math operation doesn't make sense.
+When appliance load or revenue is calculated from kw_factor, then we can sum them or use those in calculations. kw_factor for a single appliance is displayed when looking in the table for the individual appliance file.

+### Naming conventions
+newAppliancesAncillaryLoad

+originalElectricalProductionLoadDiff
+electricalProductionLoadDiff

+newAppliancesLoad: load due to new appliances only
+newApplianceYearlyKwh: yearly load due to new appliances only
+newApplianceGridRevenue: revenue for grid operator due to new appliances only

 ### Battery Model Prediction
-How does this simple equation predict the kinetic batttery model so well?
+How does this simple equation predict the kinetic battery model so well?
 In my tests, I see:
 +/-2% average error
 14% max error